Alazgor/sysadmin-labs/README.md

 ---

+🚀 Goals of This Portfolio

+Demonstrate practical sysadmin & IT support skills

+Build structured documentation for future projects

+Prepare for Technical Interviews

+Track personal progress and learning

 ## 📌 About Me

 I am a freelance system administrator based in Vilnius with hands-on experience in:
 Windows support, Active Directory, Azure AD, virtualization, Linux, and networking.
 I am currently growing into a full-time IT Support / SysAdmin role.

+📬 Contact

+Aliaksei Mokhnach — SysAdmin / IT Support
+Vilnius, Lithuania